zzymyn/Git-Law/Marriage Act 1961.md

   (a)  a marriage takes place in a prescribed overseas country in accordance with the law of that country between parties of whom one at least is an Australian citizen or a member of the Defence Force;

-  (b)  a party to the marriage who is an Australian citizen or a member of the Defence Force produces to a chaplain in the country in which the marriage was solemnised:
+  (b)  a party to the marriage who is an Australian citizen or a member of the Defence Force produces to an authorised celebrant in the country in which the marriage was solemnised:

    (i)  a copy of the entry in respect of the marriage in the marriage register of that country certified by the appropriate authority in that country to be a true copy of that entry; and

    (ii)  if the copy of that entry is not in the English language—a translation into the English language of that copy; and

-  (c)  the chaplain is satisfied that the copy of the entry in the marriage register is a true copy and that the translation, if any, is a true translation;
+  (c)  the authorised celebrant is satisfied that the copy of the entry in the marriage register is a true copy and that the translation, if any, is a true translation;

-  the chaplain shall certify, upon the copy, that he or she is satisfied that the copy is a true copy of the entry in the marriage register and, upon the translation, that he or she is satisfied that the translation is a true translation of the copy and shall transmit the copy and the translation to the Registrar.
+  the authorised celebrant shall certify, upon the copy, that he or she is satisfied that the copy is a true copy of the entry in the marriage register and, upon the translation, that he or she is satisfied that the translation is a true translation of the copy and shall transmit the copy and the translation to the Registrar.

  (2)  The Registrar shall, upon payment of the prescribed fee, issue to a person who so desires a copy of any document received by the Registrar under subsection (1) certified by the Registrar, under his or her signature and seal, to be a true copy of that document.